SAP-samples/teched2023-DT169/exercises/ex4/README.md

 ## Exercise 4.2 Create and publish KPI tile to launch story

 Go back to the main page of Manage KPIs and Reports.
-Switch to the **Stories** tab and search for your Story ‘DT169-XXX Purchasing Spend Dashboard’.
+Switch to the **Stories** tab and search for your Story ‘DT169-XXX Purchasing Spend Dashboard’.(_XXX should be replaced with your group number for eg for place number 25 it is 025_)

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/68b18a20-be73-401f-b024-ad1877c131f2)